siddhantgoel/streaming-form-data/docs/index.md

 #### `S3Target`

 `S3Target` objects stream the contents of a file to an S3 bucket.
+When used with async parsing, cloud storage operations are automatically asynchronously using thread pools.

 ```python
 target = S3Target("s3://<bucket>/path/to/key", "wb")